 Final thoughts on the best soundbars under $500

-Oftentimes with technology, the quality and sheer quantity of what you get increases while the price stays the same.
+Oftentimes, with technology, the quality and sheer quantity of what you get increases while the price stays the same.
 But that’s not always the case, as price fluctuations in today’s market pop up with increasing regularity.
 Even while writing this guide, I saw price increases that eliminated certain soundbars from consideration.
-Fortunately for now, however, $500 or less is still enough to buy you some elegant standalone soundbars with a lot of high-tech extras, a boomin’ system with a soundbar and a subwoofer, or even a full Atmos-compatible package with soundbar, subwoofer, and satellite speakers.
+Fortunately for now, however, $500 or less is still enough to buy you some elegant standalone soundbars with many high-tech extras, a boomin’ system with a soundbar and a subwoofer, or even a full Atmos-compatible package with soundbar, subwoofer, and satellite speakers.
 I’m not one to advocate for conspicuous consumption.
 Choose prudently for features you want and will actually use, but if you’re considering buying a soundbar for less than $500 and have the budget, you may want to act before the price jump bug bites again.